league-curriculum/league-curriculum/docs/source/howto/test_site_network.md

 Fork Repository</a></span>
 </div>
 <br/>

 Then, on the next page,  click on the
 <img class="inline" src="https://images.jointheleague.org/github/create_fork.png"> button.
 This will copy the whole course into your Github account.

-When the fork is finished, you can start your web based programming editor.
+When the fork is finished, Github has copied the code into your Github account, and you can start your web based programming editor.

 ( If you are more currious, you can [visit the course repository](https://github.com/league-curriculum/Python-Apprentice), and then fork from there. )